-c) Share-based compensation and warrants
+b) Share-based compensation

-The estimate of share-based compensation and warrants require the selection of an appropriate valuation model and consideration of the inputs necessary for the model chosen.
+The estimate of share-based compensation require the selection of an appropriate valuation model and consideration of the inputs necessary for the model chosen.

-The Corporation has made estimates of the volatility of its own shares, the probable life of options and warrants granted, interest rates, and the time of exercise of those options and warrants.
-The Corporation uses the Black-Scholes option pricing model to calculate the fair value of the share-based compensation and warrants.
+The Corporation has made estimates of the volatility of its own shares, the probable life of options granted, interest rates, and the time of exercise of those options.
+The Corporation uses the Black-Scholes option pricing model to calculate the fair value of the share-based compensation.